plla1981/Snacks/md-en/KS0564 Keyestudio Motion Sensing Glove Gesture Control Smart Car for Arduino.md

 **+Indication<=param1,param2,param3>< CR >< CF >**

-- A response command starts with“+”and ends in< CR >< CF >.
+- A response command starts with “+” and ends in < CR >< CF >.

-- “=”follows response parameters.
+- “=” follows response parameters.

-- If a response includes multiple parameters, they will be separated by“，”.
+- If a response includes multiple parameters, they will be separated by “，”.

 ------